jgsaulsbury/nt-surv/README.md

 **cumulated.py** calculates log likelihoods for durations in units of lifespans, not timesteps.
 One NT individual has a lifespan equal to J timesteps, where J is community size.
 Therefore likelihoods cannot be compared for different J when data are in units of timesteps.
 This script rounds all data up to the nearest integer lifespan, and calculates probabilities accordingly.
 For example, for J=18, durations of between 1 and 18 timesteps get rounded up to 1 lifespan.
 So the corresponding probability for 1 lifespan cumulates (adds together) probabilities for between 1 and 18 timesteps.

 **ntsim_local.py** and **ntsim_meta.py** provide functions for simulating neutral communities at the local community and metacommunity scale, respectively.
 They were not used in the paper, but are useful for exploring the predictions of neutral theory.

+**cramptonetal2016data.csv** is the dataset, used by main.py and cumulated.py.